Our Dedicated Staff

 community.
 Aside from being a student assistant with Native American Student Programs,

-LeeAna is an involved member with Native American Student Association, and enjoys
+LeeAna is Co-Chair of the Native American Student Association, and enjoys planning

 Raelyn Castillo, Student Assistant